CarloMehegan/DataViz_HTML_UC/README.md

 Cleaning the occupancy data is much simpler.
 We remove bad rows and we convert everything to military time using the same method described in step 7.

-The cleansing code is not public in this repository yet.
-The scripts for each step are scattered between different Jupyter notebooks, and we are still chaining them together into a manageable script.
+The cleansing script can be found in `src/uc_parsing.py`.
+This script is able to parse all four types of rental data we are analyzing.

 ## III. 📈 Creating visualizations with Plotly